Research requests in the Data Services Branch

 Approval from a Human Research Ethics Committee (HREC) is required to access identifiable data for research purposes.

-The Office of Research and Innovation (ORI) is the contact for researchers seeking advice and direction on ethical and governance issues associated with the conduct of research using Queensland Health data.
+The Health Service Evaluation, Research and Translation Branch (HSERT) is the contact for researchers seeking advice and direction on ethical and governance issues associated with the conduct of research using Queensland Health data.

 PHA application

-To apply under the Public Health Act 2005 (PHA) to access data from the SSB for research purposes, you must complete a PHA application form, have it signed by all relevant data custodians and seek final approval from the Director General (or Delegate) of Queensland Health (via ORI).
+To apply under the Public Health Act 2005 (PHA) to access data from the DSB for research purposes, you must complete a PHA application form, have it signed by all relevant data custodians and seek final approval from the Director General (or Delegate) of Queensland Health (via GETU).

-For more information see the Statistical Services Branch PHA tips.
+For more information see the Data Services Branch PHA tips.

 Consent